-Over-The-Counter (OTC) Contract
+Over-The-Counter (OTC) Forward Contract

-An agreement between two parties to sell or buy an asset (stock, bond, commodity, MTN, Structured Product etc) or make cash settlement in regard of such asset at a specified date in the future at predetermined conditions which would be set at the start of the contract.
+An agreement between two parties to sell or buy an asset (stock, bond, commodity, MTN, Structured Product etc) at a specified date in the future at a predetermined price which would be set at the start of the contract.
 This essentially makes it a type of derivative.

 The party who is buying the underlying asset is assuming a long position, and the person selling the underlying asset assumes a short position.